 I have talked about this here before “A simple guide to becoming a Virtual Assistant”, but since I have been receiving a lot of questions lately, I’d be glad to share again what I know and experienced through the years.
 Just to give you a short background, I started working from home in 2008 back when there were no support groups available yet, not many tutorials are found on the Internet, and different online tools that have been released in the market these days – yet WE SURVIVED without having to spend on paid training.
 I went back to working from home in the year 2014 as soon as I closed down my business.
 It wasn’t an easy journey.
-If I can recall, I spent a lot of time applying and sent about more than 10 resumes before I finally settled to something which wasn’t my forte at all – English Online Teaching.
+If I can recall, I spent a lot of time applying and sending more than 10 resumes before I finally settled on something which wasn’t my forte at all – English Online Teaching.
 I thought it would be a good start though.
 So I did online teaching for a year until I found the job that I really love – Marketing.

-Do I need to have the (work from home) experience to land on a home-based job?
+Do I need to have the (work from home) experience to land a home-based job?
 Computer literacy, yes to that since you’d be spending all of your time working around it.
 Awareness of online tools beforehand helps a lot, too.
-To mention a few are Skype, Zoom, Slack, Google Drive, CRMs etc.
+To mention a few are Skype, Zoom, Slack, Google Drive, CRMs, etc.

 To be honest, the majority of the employers/clients prefer someone with experience, although some do not really care.
 If there’s one thing I learned from my current boss, is this one: Hire character, train skills.
 Besides, pieces of training and proper handover are also given before they put you to the actual tasks you’d be assigned to.
 So don’t worry, you’d get a handful of support from your teammates for sure, and if you get lucky, your boss will also help you.

 Is it recommended to enroll in paid training/s before applying?
 To be honest, this is not something I will recommend.
 Too early to invest in something that can actually be learned on your own.
-There are many free tutorials found on the Internet, support groups that can help and guide you with, and people who had the first-hand experience who can walk you through – ALL FOR FREE.
+There are many free tutorials found on the Internet, support groups that can help and guide you, and people who had the first-hand experience who can walk you through – ALL FOR FREE.
 I’d rather spend on paid training if I already feel the need to enhance what I already know, or if I want to level up from what I have already learned through the years.
-There are groups as well give free workshops about WFH basics, just check it out online.
+There are groups as well that give free workshops about WFH basics, check them out online.

 What equipment do I need to have to begin with?
 A laptop, a reliable Internet connection, and a headset.